 A stack is a kind of list seen from a particular perspective, i.e. from bottom to top, and with a specific set of operations.
-Figure 3 shows two different example of stacks in real-life objects.
+Figure 3 shows two different examples of stacks in real-life objects.
 We have a stack of chairs (left) and a pile of books (right).

-The main characteristic of the elements of this structure is that they follow a last in first out strategy (LIFO) for addition and removal.
-Basically, it means that the last element inserted in the structure is placed in the top of the stack and, thus, it is also the first one that will be removed when requested.
-In addition, to obtain the element placed, for instance, in the middle of the stack, we necessarily need to remove all the elements that have been added after such middle element, from the most recent elements to the eldest ones.
+The main characteristic of the items of this structure is that they follow a last in first out strategy (LIFO) for addition and removal.
+It means that the previous item inserted in the data structure is available in the top of the stack.
+Thus, it is also the first one that we remove when requested.
+To obtain the item placed, for instance, in the middle of the stack, we necessarily need to remove all the items added after such middle item, from the most recent items to the eldest ones.

-In Python, a new stack can be instantiated by means of the constructor deque() - included in the collections module, to be imported.
-For instance, $my_first_stack = deque()$ will create an empty stack and associates it to the variable my_first_stack .
+In Python, a new stack can be instantiated using the constructor deque() - included in the collections module, to import.
+For instance, $my_first_stack = deque()$ will create an empty stack and associates it to the variable $my_first_stack$ .